oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 **Admin Page**
 1. Login into the Oppia as an administrator
+2. Go to the profile menu and click on the "Admin" link

 ![](https://user-images.githubusercontent.com/16653571/41501009-e04e9a76-71b9-11e8-958e-985f5bc7122a.png)
-2. Go to the profile menu and click on the "admin" link

 **About Page**
 1. Click on the About menu at the top navigation Bar